San Francisco LGBT Community Center: Operations

-The agency's annual budget is approximately $4.5 million, supported by a combination of San Francisco city government grants, rental and event income, and institutional and individual donations.
-The Center's Executive Director Rebecca Rolfe leads a staff of about 30 staff members.
+As of September 2025, the agency's annual budget is approximately $6 million, supported by a combination of San Francisco city government grants, rental and event income, and institutional and individual donations.
+The Center's Executive Director Jennifer Valles leads a staff of about 46 staff members.

 Building

 The center's building was created in two parts, and includes the Fallon Building (or Carmel Fallon) includes a Victorian Queen Anne home and commercial building, built in 1894 by Carmelita Lodge Fallon (1827–1923); as well as a modern portion of the building facing Market Street.

 Incorporated in 1996, the Center opened its solar-powered, 35000 sqft facility in March 2002.
 In 2016, the Center began a $6.5 million renovation project to expand the space available to nonprofits that lease space in the building, as well as to improve circulation in the lobby.
 Programs continued throughout the renovation.
 On April 9, 2017, the Center held a ribbon cutting ceremony and celebration to mark completion of the renovation and the 15th anniversary of the Center.
 The total cost of the renovation was $10 million.